dadmaan/ghsom-py/README.md

 ## Acknowledgments

-This implementation is based on the GHSOM algorithm by Rauber et al. (2002) and was extracted from a music generation reinforcement learning project.
+This implementation is based on the GHSOM algorithm by Rauber et al. (2002).
+It was originally forked from [enriciv][https://github.com/enricivi/growing_hierarchical_som].